-These 614 purchases correspond to 65 unlicensed medicines (active substance, strength and dosage form), comprising 48 different active substances.
+These 614 purchases correspond to 64 unlicensed medicines (active substance, strength and dosage form), comprising 48 different active substances.
 From 2004, the number of unlicensed medicines showed a slight increase over time.
 The number of purchases peaked in 2008 (147 purchases, 15 different medicines and 14 distinct active substances) and in 2013 (174 purchases, 38 medicines and 29 active substances) (Figure 1).
 Expenditures for 2008 and 2013 were USD 24 and USD 68 million, respectively.
 In 2008, galsulfase 1 mg/mL accounted for 59.9% (88/147) of purchases, while in 2013 39.7% (69/174) of purchases were for eculizumab 10 mg/mL.

 Among the 48 different active substances present in medicines with an unlicensed status, 20 (corresponding to 30 different medicines) were medicines that were used for the treatment of rare diseases.
 In the ten-year period, three medicines had considerable expenditure: eculizumab (USD 370,654,400.79), taliglucerase alfa (USD 128,066,691.25) and galsulfase (USD 86,059,574.27).
 All three are considered orphan drugs, employed for rare diseases: eculizumab for paroxysmal nocturnal haemoglobinuria (PNH), taliglucerase alfa for Gaucher´s disease and galsulfase for treatment of Mucopolyssacharidosis Type VI (Maroteaux-Lamy disease).
-For a 70kg adult, a one-month treatment with eculizumab cost approximately USD 2.25 million, while for taliglucerase alfa the cost per patient per month is USD 3660.
-A one-month treatment with galsulfase costs approximately USD 516000.
+For a 70kg adult, a one-month treatment with eculizumab cost approximately USD 2.25 million, while for taliglucerase alfa the cost per patient per month is USD 3,660.
+A one-month treatment with galsulfase costs approximately USD 516,000.

 Box 1 presents active substances according to unlicensed medicine categories.
 Medicines in more than half of total purchases were procured before obtaining marketing authorization (51%).
 Licensing refusal occurred in 17.8% of purchases and cancellation due to safety concerns and/or lack of efficacy in 1.1%.